-Definition ighest credit quality.
+Long-term Rating Scale Definition AAA Highest credit quality.
 Lowest expectation of credit risk.
-Indicate exceptionally strong capacity for timely payment of financial commitments Very high credit quality.
+Indicate exceptionally strong capacity for timely payment of financial commitments AA+ AA Very high credit quality.
 Very low expectation of credit risk.
-Indicate very strong pacity for timely payment of financial commitments.
-This capacity is not significantly vulnerable to foreseeable events. gh credit quality.
+Indicate very strong capacity for timely payment of financial commitments.
+This capacity is not significantly vulnerable to foreseeable events.
+AA- A + A High credit quality.
 Low expectation of credit risk.
 The capacity for timely payment of financial commitments is considered strong.
-This capacity may, nevertheless, be vulnerable to changes in circumstances or in economic conditions. pod credit quality.
+This capacity may, nevertheless, be vulnerable to changes in circumstances or in economic conditions.
+A - BBB+ ввв Good credit quality.
 Currently a low expectation of credit risk.
 The capacity for timely payment of financial commitments is considered adequate, but adverse changes in circumstances and in economic conditions are more likely to impair this capacity.
-Ioderate risk.
+BBB- BB+ Me denote wiels Descibility of an district developing There is a possibility of an district ВВ Moderate risk.
 Possibility of credit risk developing.
-There is a possibility of credit risk eveloping, particularly as a result of adverse economic or business changes over time; however, business or financial alternatives may be available to allow financial commitments to be met.
-High credit risk.
+There is a possibility of credit risk developing, particularly as a result of adverse economic or business changes over time; however, business or financial alternatives may be available to allow financial BB- commitments to be met.
+B + В High credit risk.
 A limited margin of safety remains against credit risk.
-Financial commitments are currently being met; however, capacity for continued payment is contingent upon a sustained, favorable business and economic environment.
-Very high credit risk.
+Financial commitments are currently being met; however, capacity for continued payment is contingent upon a sustained, favorable business and economic environment. В- CCC Very high credit risk.
 Substantial credit risk "CCC" Default is a real possibility.
-Capacity for meeting financial commitments is solely reliant upon sustained, favorable business or economic developments.
+CC Capacity for meeting financial commitments is solely reliant upon sustained, favorable business or economic developments.
 "CC" Rating indicates that default of some kind appears probable.
-"C" Ratings signal imminent default. producte.
-C radings organization default.
+"C" Ratings signal imminent default.
+C producter & radings signar animates derivation C appears probable.
+C. Ratings signal infilment default.